 He guided President William Howard Taft through the valley in 1909, inspiring the formation of even more national parks.

 Muir received honorary doctorates from Harvard, Wisconsin, Yale and California before his death from pneumonia on Christmas Eve 1914.
 He is commemorated across the USA and at home in Scotland.

 The California State Tartan was adopted in 2001.
 It is based on the Muir family tartan

 The John Muir Trust was founded in 1983 and his birthplace in Dunbar is now a museum.
 The John Muir Way stretches 134 miles across the heart of Scotland.

 It is fitting tribute to the climber and adventurer devoted to “making the mountains glad.”

-In the Footsteps of John Muir is presented by the American Scottish Foundation.
-It shares the beauty of both Scottish and American wilderness that John Muir was so passionate about.
+In the Footsteps of John Muir can be viewed at Stirling Castle until Tuesday 6 August 2019.
+Presented by the American Scottish Foundation, it shares the beauty of the Scottish and American wilderness that John Muir was so passionate about.